MozaikAgency/wp-theme-starter/README.md

 1. For your convenience during development:
 	- use `npm install --save <module(s)>` to easily manage dependencies, then use `var <module> = require('<module>');` anywhere you want to use them
 	- explore the `/library` directory in the dev theme for anything useful to your project.
-If you find anything copy it into your `/theme` folder somewhere under `/theme/includes`, modify it as you require and include it where you need it
+If you find anything copy it into your `/theme` folder somewhere under `/theme/includes`, modify it as you require and include it where you need it <== Not implemented yet

 ### Production